hackingmaterials/automatminer/docs/source/basic.rst

 ------------------

-The Automatminer log is a powerful tool for determining what is happening within the pipeline.
+The Automatminer log is a powerful tool for determining what is happening within the pipeline in real time.
 We recommend you monitor it closely as the pipeline runs.

+In addition to the stdout, automatminer writes a log file in the current working directory (:code:`automatminer.log`, timestamped if duplicates).

 Here's an example of an automatminer log when fitting on a dataset.